zonemaster/zonemaster/docs/specifications/tests/MethodsV2.md

 In general, this method replaces [Method2] in [Methods], version 1.

-Obtain the name server names for the given zone (child zone) as defined in the delegation from parent zone.
+Obtain the name server names for *Child Zone* as defined in the delegation from parent zone.

 ### Inputs

-This method inherits the inputs of method [Get-Del-NS-Names-and-IPs].
+* "Child Zone" - The name of the child zone.

 ### Prerequisite

-As specified in method [Get-Del-NS-Names-and-IPs].
+None.

 ### Test procedure

-1. Get the name server set ("Name Servers") where each unique name server name is linked to a possibly empty set of its IP addresses by using method [Get-Del-NS-Names-and-IPs].
+1. Get the set of name servers where each unique name server name is linked to a possibly empty set of its IP addresses by using method [Get-Del-NS-Names-and-IPs] ("Name Servers").

+2. If the *Name Servers* set is undefined, then output an undefined set and exit these test procedures.

+3. If the *Name Servers* set is empty, then output an empty set and exit these test procedures.

+3. If the set is empty, then output an empty set and exit these test procedures.

-2. Extract the set of name server names from *Name Servers*.
+4. Extract the set of name server names from *Name Servers*.

-3. Output the set of name server names.
+5. Output the set of name server names.

 ### Outputs

-* The set of name server names.
+* The set of delegation name server names:
+  * Non-empty set: The normal case.
+  * Empty set: [Get-Del-NS-Names-and-IPs] returned an empty set.
+  * Undefined set: [Get-Del-NS-Names-and-IPs] returned an undefined set.

 ### Special procedural requirements

-The method assumes that the servers of the parent zone behaves the same way as when method [Get-Parent-Zone] was run.
+None.

 ### Dependencies

-Method [Get-Parent-Zone] must have been run and returned "true" for the existence of *Child Zone*
+This method depends on [Get-Del-NS-Names-and-IPs].

 [To top]